hugomarcelosilva/BadGuessr/README.md

 ## How to Use
 0. Go to the [GeoGuessr activities page](https://www.geoguessr.com/me/activities)
-1. Scroll down and click "More" to load more games, or click "Load Activity" to have it automatically load all available activity.
+1. Click "Load Activity" to have it automatically load all available activity.
 2. Disable game modes you don't want to include.
 (Classic Games/Duels/Battle Royale)
 3. Click "Load Game Data" and wait for it to collect all game details.
-If you want to stop it early you can toggle the specific game type and it will skip it.
 4. Disable any maps/game modes you don't want to include in your export.
 5. Set the distance & points that are considered a "bad guess".
 6. Click "Export"